 You may ask yourself, but what about at all the chaos, havoc and anarchy in our world?
 Why would any advanced/super intelligent being choose to install all this crime, hatred, murder and sickness into our reality.
 The answer to this, is curiosity.
 Let’s consider the Sims.
 How many of us remember placing a Sim a pool and removing the ladders?
 Or placing a Sim in a room, starting a fire and deleting all of the doors?
 Why as human beings do we feel inclined to perform these actions in the game?
 It all comes down to curiosity and experimentation, we want to know what will happen.
 Could this also apply to our reality?
 Maybe our world is simply a test simulation to see what would happen if ‘X’ occurs.

 While Elon Musk and Nick Bostrom are firm believers in simulation theory, I on the other hand, am a bit more skeptical.
 I’m not entirely sure what the actual point of all of it would be to a super intelligent being, I doubt it would be for entertainment purposes.
+One interesting theory proposes that the world may have reached a terrible state – due to war, climate change and so forth.
+Therefore, a simulated reality (which we live in) has been created in order to protect us from the harsh realities of the real world.
+Personally, I oppose this theory, because our potential ‘simulated reality’ could have been designed much better.
 Regardless, I hope this post served as an interesting read, and provided a simple/understandable analogy of simulation theory.
 Any further ideas, or feedback – both negative or positive, please leave in the comments, would love to know the thoughts of others on this.